You are here: Urology Textbook > Kidneys > Unilateral renal agenesia

 Diagnosis of Unilateral Renal agenesia

-If the kidney is absent with ultrasound imaging, MRI abdomen or DMSA renal scintigraphy are useful to confirm the diagnosis.
-Pelvic masses are further investigated with MRI.
+If the kidney is absent with ultrasound imaging, abdominal MRI or DMSA renal scintigraphy is helpful to confirm the diagnosis.
+Use MRI for further imaging of pelvic masses.

 Therapy: